tRikhan/tRikhan/README.md

 - 🍀 I’m currently learning **Big Data, Networking, and OOP (with Java) this semester.**

-- 🍀 My hobbies and interest are **reading manga,discussing about new technologies, gaming.**
+- 🍀 My hobbies and interest are **reading manga, watching anime, working out, discussing about new technologies, gaming.**

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->